Anglo-Powhatan Wars: Third Anglo-Powhatan War

 Twelve years of peace followed the Indian Wars of 1622–1632 before another Anglo–Powhatan War began on April 18, 1644, as the remnants of the Powhatan Confederacy under Opechancanough tried once again to drive out the settlers from the Virginia Colony.
-Around 400 colonists were killed.
+Several hundred colonists were killed.

 In February 1645, the colony ordered the construction of three frontier forts: Fort Charles at the falls of the James, Fort James on the Chickahominy, and Fort Royal at the falls of the York.
 In March 1646, the colony built Fort Henry at the falls of the Appomattox, where Petersburg is now located.
 In August, Governor William Berkeley stormed the village where Opechancanough resided and captured him.
 All captured males in the village older than 11 were deported to Tangier Island.
 Opechancanough was taken to Jamestown and imprisoned.
 Very old and infirm, unable to even move without assistance, Opechancanough died in captivity in October 1646, killed by a settler assigned to guard him.
-By this time Necotowance had succeeded him as the last chief the Powhatan Confederacy.
+By this time Necotowance had succeeded him as the last chief of the Powhatan Confederacy.